xosxos/haptk/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 # The Rust binaries directory is added automatically to the shells $PATH variable when it is restarted
-# If you face problems, add the directory to $PATH.
+# If you face problems, add the directory to the $PATH variable.
-# For example for `bash`, add this line to your configuration file:
+# For example for `bash` or `zsh`, run this line:
 export PATH="$HOME/.cargo/bin:$PATH"
+# For `fish` shell, use this command:
+fish_add_path "$HOME/.cargo/bin"

+# Make sure cmake is installed
+# It is available in all common package managers such as apt, dnf, brew

 # Install HAPTK
 cargo install haptk --locked